zruncho3d/nudge/README.md

 - #### [Design](DESIGN.md): Learn about why Nudge is designed like that!
 - #### [FAQ](FAQ.md): Common questions, answered

+## Troubleshooting

+**Probe not returning to center?** Magnet force may be insufficient, especially with heavier 5mm pins.
+You can easily increase magnet force by cutting the screw towers and aligning the BHCSes to decrease magnet distance.
+You can also just push the magnets out slightly for the same effect.
+Worst-case use stronger magnets.

+**Probe triggered early?** Increase `spread`, improve the initial alignment accuracy, or add travel (by moving the bed or sensor).

+**Probe triggering unreliably?** Check each pair of screws with a multimeter.
+After a few heat cycles, you will probably need to tighten the SHCSes, as the plastic likes to relax a bit.

+**High result variation?** Check the rigidity of the mount and be absolutely sure

+**Unsatisfied with Z repeatability?** Z is just not as good, due to the design.
+You can keep your original endstop and wire it inline with the original Z endstop, or you can flip the Nudge upside down and change the config to use Tap/Boop etc for the Z probing.

 ## Support

-Find the thread in the User Projects forum channel on the DoomCube Discord and post there.
+Find the thread in the User Projects forum channel on the [DoomCube Discord](https://discord.gg/doomcube) and post there.

 ## Credits

 **Enjoy!** I hope you enjoy using this as much as the beta team did bringing this to release!

-Special thanks to `Caza` for critical design feedback and ideas, `Ankurv` for all-up testing,  and the beta team who helped validate the design: `Telxoid`, `Esoterical`, `SteveBuilds`, and others who provided data and feedback, including `Frans-Willem` who created a PR to fix this for IDEX.
+Special thanks to `Caza` for critical design feedback and ideas, `Ankurv` for all-up testing,  and the beta team who helped validate the design: `Telxoid`, `Esoterical`, `SteveBuilds`, and others who provided data and feedback, including `RCF` and `Frans-Willem`, who created a PRs for IDEX.

-We made a lot of prototypes to get here.
+We made a lot of prototypes and test articles to get here.

 ![alt_text](Images/prototypes.jpg)